Belgian rail strike to hit Eurostar, Thalys services

 A Eurostar spokeswoman said that if the strike went ahead, the company is likely to lay on replacement buses and encourage passengers to change the date of their tickets.

-Thalys said that a strike would stop its trains running through Belgium, closing down the entire network.
+Thalys said that a strike would stop its trains running through Belguim, closing down the entire network.